The other day someone we know got offered a 5-year fixed mortgage for 2.79%.

-We've dug up the "carry costs" of properties in communities outside of Toronto and found that the percentage of income needed to carrying the mortgages on these properties are at historically average levels.
+We've dug up the "carry costs" of properties in communities outside of Toronto and found that the percentage of income needed to carrying the mortgages on these properties is at historically average levels.

-Unlike Vancouver and pockets of Toronto people actually don't need to spend more that 40% of their income to carry their mortgages.
+Unlike Vancouver and pockets of Toronto people actually don't need to spend more than 40% of their income to carry their mortgages.

 We like those places.